-- The compound nucleus is a relatively long-lived intermediate state of particle-target composite system.
+- The compound nucleus is a relatively long-lived intermediate state of the particle-target composite system.

 - The compound nucleus reactions involve many nucleon-nucleon interactions.

-- The large number of collisions between the nucleons leads to a thermal equilibrium inside the compound nucleus.
+- A large number of collisions between the nucleons leads to a thermal equilibrium inside the compound nucleus.

-- The compound nucleus reactions is usually created if the projectile has low energy.
+- The compound nucleus reactions are usually created if the projectile has low energy.

 - Incident particles interact in the volume of a target nucleus.

-- The mode of decay of compound nucleus do not depend on the way the compound nucleus is formed.
+- The decay mode of the compound nucleus does not depend on how the compound nucleus is formed.